AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-engagement-programs/remove-a-member-from-an-engagement-program.md

 >[!TIP]
 >
 >Don't use this to pause content for a person.
-That will eliminate all attribution in analytics. &nbsp;Learn more about how to [pause people in an engagement program](pause-people-in-an-engagement-program.md).
+That will eliminate all attribution in analytics.
+Learn more about how to [pause people in an engagement program](pause-people-in-an-engagement-program.md).

 ## Flow Step {#flow-step}